How the power supply affects the 'sound' of class-A audio equipment

 Please take our broad indications with more than a grain of salt.
 If you’re not sure which power supply version best suits your specific needs, contact us and we’ll be happy to help you out.

-download the PDF file: “CHE SUONO HA L’ALIMENTATORE” (Italian version only)
+the article: ``CHE SUONO HA L’ALIMENTATORE`` (Italian version only)